SAFE-Stack/docs/docs/recipes/package-management/add-nuget-package-to-server.md

-# How do I add a Nuget package to the Server?
+# How do I add a NuGet package to the Server?
 You can add NuGet packages to the server to give it more capabilities.
 You can download a wide variety of packages from [the official NuGet site](https://nuget.org/).

 In this example we will add the [FsToolkit ErrorHandling package](https://www.nuget.org/packages/FsToolkit.ErrorHandling/) package.